microsoft/DirectML/PyTorch/1.8/objectDetection/maskrcnn/README.md

 - [Training](#training)

 ## Setup
-Install the following prerequisites:
+Install the following prerequisites by running the following script from the `root` directory of the DirectML folder:
 ```
-pip install -r pytorch\objectDetection\maskrcnn\requirements.txt
+pip install -r pytorch\1.8\objectDetection\maskrcnn\requirements.txt
 ```

 ## Prepare Data

-After installing the PyTorch on DirectML package (see [GPU accelerated ML training](..\readme.md)), open a console to the `root` directory and run the setup script to download and convert data:
+After installing the PyTorch on DirectML package (see [GPU accelerated ML training](https://docs.microsoft.com/en-us/windows/ai/directml/gpu-pytorch-windows)), open a console to the `root` directory and run the setup script to download and convert data:

 ```
-python pytorch\data\dataset.py
+python pytorch\1.8\data\dataset.py
 ```

 Running `dataset.py` should take at least a minute or so, since it downloads the CIFAR-10 dataset.
 The output of running it should look similar to the following:

 ```
->python pytorch\data\dataset.py
+>python pytorch\1.8\data\dataset.py
 Downloading https://www.cs.toronto.edu/~kriz/cifar-10-python.tar.gz to E:\work\dml\PyTorch\data\cifar-10-python\cifar-10-python.tar.gz
 Failed download.
 Trying https -> http instead.
 Downloading http://www.cs.toronto.edu/~kriz/cifar-10-python.tar.gz to E:\work\dml\PyTorch\data\cifar-10-python\cifar-10-python.tar.gz
 170499072it [00:32, 5250164.09it/s]